 - Professional Killer: An interesting variation.
 Dispatchers are licensed professionals, whose job involves "dispatching" people, who are about to die, in order for them to be resurrected.
 Typically, they use a special tool that injects a tiny explosive device into the brain, which can be then detonated either directly through the tool or remotely with a phone app.
 This ensures immediately brain death.
 The novella begins with Tony Valdez being present at a heart surgery, where the doctor is unable to save the patient, forcing Tony to step in and do his job.
 Otherwise, the patient would have died permanently, since the surgeon wouldn't be considered his killer by whatever force performs these resurrections.
 All police are required to surrender their sidearms to Dispatchers upon request, if an emergency "dispatch" has to be performed and no tool is available.
 All Dispatchers are trained to shoot targets in the head in such a manner as to ensure immediate brain death.
 Also, most surgeons hate having Dispatchers present when they're working, since they believe that it's an insult to their skills.
 However, HMOs demand that a Dispatcher be on hand during high-risk surgeries, so hospitals don't have a choice.

-- Resurrective Immortality: Anyone who is killed by another person has a 999 out of 1000 chance of coming back to life.
+- Resurrective Immortality: Anyone who is killed by another person has a 999 out of 1000 chance of coming back to life, with their body restored to its status a few hours before death.
 Why?
 How?
 No one knows.
 But it works.
-The trope doesn't apply to suicide and no-fault accidents, though.
-Also, since the resurrected person's body is restored to a version only a few hours prior, it does nothing to prevent death of natural causes.
+This doesn't apply to suicide, natural causes, and no-fault accidents, though.
 The resurrected people reappear naked in their homes (actually, in a place they feel safe, which is typically their homes, unless they don't feel safe at home).
 Oh, and they remember everything up to the point of brain death, including the pain of said death.